 So, the last step is to make the QR code clickable.

 <a href="bitcoin:3AFaCnqriLNxj15kqtp5Pxn8puHfuqbX7W" target="_blank"><img src="https://chart.googleapis.com/chart?chs=150x150&cht=qr&chl=bitcoin:3AFaCnqriLNxj15kqtp5Pxn8puHfuqbX7W&choe=UTF-8"></a>

-After that it is no matter if the user appears on the payment form using his laptop or smartphone.
-He gets the possibility to make simple and fast payments in one click without any inconveniences.
+After that it is doesn't matter whether the user gets the payment by using their laptop or smartphone.
+They get the possibility to make simple and fast payments in one click without any inconveniences.

 To make this experience even better, it will be a good idea to provide the payment form with: